 4. Responsibly source material for PlantBottle™ packaging.
 Coca-Cola will work with WWF to assess the environmental and social performance of plant-based materials for potential use in its renewable packaging.
 This will enable the company to meet its goal to use up to 30% plant-based material for all of its PET plastic bottles by 2020.

 “We are witnessing unprecedented demands on natural resources around the world,” he explained.
 “Continuing with business as usual puts everything at risk, including the viability of business.
-These problems can only be solved by working together, and our work with Coca-Cola has proven that collaboration can amplify and accelerate the impact we need.”
+These problems can only be solved by working together, and our work with

 The next phase of the partnership will move beyond water conservation to address all natural resource challenges impacting fresh water.
 “We’re thinking about this in terms of ‘Water Plus’… water plus agriculture, water plus climate, water plus economy and water plus people,” explains Lindsay Bass, senior program director, WWF.

 Coca-Cola and WWF will invite other influential partners to help tackle the world’s most pressing environmental challenges and to integrate the value of nature into decision-making processes.

 “We plan to use the power of this partnership, which brings together the world’s most recognized commercial brand and the world’s most recognized conservation brand, to convene others to ignite a movement to elevate the critical importance of water resource management in the 21st century,” said Jeff Seabright, vice president of environment and water resources,